ashxi/project-kilo/CONTRIBUTING.md

 ### Type
 There are three valid types that we will accept, and those are `feature`, `chore`, `fix`, and `other`.
 These are at the beginning, and must be lowercase, and end with `:`, with a space.
 ### Punctuation
-Spell correctly, and please try to commit in English.
-You can commit in UK English, European English, whatever english works for you that reads correctly, or close enough.
+Spell correctly, and please try to commit in any type of English.
 Capitalize first, and end properly.
+## JSDoc, JSDoc, JSDoc!
+If you make more functions, especially in the Brew API, be sure to JSDoc what you add!
+[Here's documentation.](https://jsdoc.app/)
+Also, please just document your code anyways.
+We're starting a project to document all the current code, and new contributors can feel free to start documenting code.